Grindon Lough, England, United Kingdom

 - Statistics / Weather / Helpful Links

 Looking for Grindon Lough cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Grindon Lough is a beautiful country lake found among the hills and dales of North East England.
 Set within the southern boundary of Northumberland National Park, Grindon Lough is managed as a National Nature Reserve by Northumberland Wildlife Trust.
 There is no public access to the lake, but birdwatchers often gather along the roadside to observe huge flocks of wildfowl that grace Grindon’s shores.